-All work on constraining $\fnll$ is affected by a degeneracy between $\fnll$ and $b_\phi$ (see e.g. \cite{Barreira:2021ueb,Barreira:2022sey}), where $b_{\phi}$ is the local PNG bias parameter \cite{Afshordi2008,McDonald2008}.
+All work on constraining $\fnll$ is affected by a degeneracy between $\fnll$ and $b_\phi$ \cite{Barreira:2021ueb,Barreira:2022sey}, where $b_{\phi}$ is the local PNG bias parameter \cite{Afshordi2008,McDonald2008}.
 This compromises the ability of the LSS power spectrum and bispectrum to tightly constrain $\fnll$.
 PNG bias depends on the halo formation history \cite{Lazeyras:2022koc}, i.e., on properties beyond total mass.
 If it is accurately modeled and constrained, e.g. with hydrodynamical simulations, this degeneracy is broken and the power of the LSS bispectrum to constrain $\fnll$ is completely restored \cite{Fondi:2023egm}.
 Our focus here is on the relative improvement from a new bimodal synergy, compared to the sum of the standard bispectrum information from 2 surveys -- therefore, our results are not affected by the model for $b_\phi$, and we use the simplest model that breaks the degeneracy \cite{Dalal2008,Matarrese2008,Slosar2008}.

-After marginalization over the free parameters of the model \cite{Karagiannis:2020dpq,Karagiannis:2022ylq} (see also the Appendix), we retrieve the final forecasts on $\fnll$ from the bimodal bispectrum.
-The two surveys that we consider are Band~1 of SKA-MID \cite{Bacon:2018dui}, which is a radio telescope in SD mode and has a redshift range of $z=0.35-3.05$, and the final version of HIRAX \cite{Crichton:2021hlc} in IF mode with $z=0.75-2.55$.
-In the analysis, we consider only the signal from the overlapping range ($z=0.75-2.55$) and sky coverage ($15,000$ $\rm deg^2$).
-For details of the surveys considered and the specifics of the instrumental noise, see \cite{Karagiannis:2022ylq}.
-Note that the same survey can be used, operating in SD and IF mode, to produce the bimodal synergy.
-However, telescope design is usually optimized for one of the modes and is not effective in the other.
+After marginalization over the free parameters of the model \cite{Karagiannis:2020dpq,Karagiannis:2022ylq}, we retrieve the final forecasts on $\fnll$.
+The two surveys that we consider are with Band~1 of SKA-MID \cite{Bacon:2018dui}, which is a radio telescope in SD mode and has a redshift range of $z=0.35-3.05$, and the final version of HIRAX \cite{Crichton:2021hlc} in IF mode with $z=0.75-2.55$.
+We consider only the signal from the overlapping range ($z=0.75-2.55$) and sky coverage ($15,000$ $\rm deg^2$).
+For details of the surveys considered and the specifics of the instrumental noise, see \Cref{sec:appendix} and \cite{Karagiannis:2022ylq}.